 - Grease 2 (9x5-inch) loaf pans and set aside.
 Punch down dough.
 Shape into 2 loaves and place in prepared pans.
 Cover with greased plastic wrap and let rise until doubled.
 Heat oven to 350 degrees.

-- Brush tops of breads with 1 large room-temperature egg yolk mixed with 1 1/2 tablespoons lukewarm water.
+- Brush tops of bread with 1 large room-temperature egg yolk mixed with 1 1/2 tablespoons lukewarm water.
 Bake 50 minutes or until an instant-read thermometer registers 190 degrees.
-Remove from oven and turn breads out of pans onto a wire rack to cool completely before slicing.
+Remove from oven and turn bread out of pans onto a wire rack to cool completely before slicing.

 More about Lithuanian Easter